isomerpages/moe-poiching/_departments/Non Academic/National Education & Social Studies.md

 ### Mission

-To nurture open-mindedness and belonging
+Inculcate in students the knowledge, skills and values to develop into concerned and engaged citizens

 ### Key Programmes

+**Total Defenc**

-**Total Defence Day 2018 – Together We Keep Singapore Strong**
+**Total Defence Day**

 This year, Total Defence Day falls on the eve of Chinese New Year.
 It serves as a poignant reminder to us not to take our peace for granted and let apathy and complacency lull us into a false sense of security.